MadalinaDrugan/EvolutionaryMarkovChainMonteCarlo-RealOperators/README.md

 # EvolutionaryMarkovChainMonteCarlo-RealOperators
 Population Markov chain Monte Carlo with read coded evolutionary operators

-Source code for the article
+C++ and R source code for the article

 Madalina M. Drugan, Dirk Thierens:
 Geometrical Recombination Operators for Real-Coded Evolutionary MCMCs.
 Evol.
 Comput.
 18(2): 157-198 (2010)

-C++ source code
 The statistical analysis is performed in R
+Examples of the output are the input for the R file